Cirrhosis: Portal hypertensive gastropathy

 Portal hypertensive gastropathy refers to changes in the mucosa of the stomach in people with portal hypertension, and is associated with cirrhosis severity.

 Infection

 Cirrhosis can cause immune system dysfunction, leading to infection.
 Signs and symptoms of infection may be nonspecific and are more difficult to recognize (for example, worsening encephalopathy but no fever).
-Moreover, infections in cirrhosis are major triggers for other complications (ascites, variceal bleading, hepatic enecphalopathy, organ failures, death).
+Moreover, infections in cirrhosis are major triggers for other complications (ascites, variceal bleeding, hepatic encephalopathy, organ failures, death).